trilitech/tezos-developer-docs/docs/tutorials/build-an-nft-marketplace.md

 Instead, they configure decentralized storage for the NFT data and put only the link to that data on Tezos itself.

 The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
-IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.
+IPFS uses content-addressable storage to uniquely identify each file in a global namespace connecting all computing devices.
 In this tutorial, you use [Pinata](https://www.pinata.cloud/)'s free developer plan to store your NFT metadata on IPFS and reference it on Tezos, demonstrating a scalable and cost-effective solution for handling NFT data.

 ## Tutorial application